Catherine M. Soussloff

 Before coming to UBC in 2010 as Head of the department, Professor Soussloff taught for twenty-four years at the University of California, Santa Cruz where she held a prestigious University of California Presidential Chair in Visual and Performance Studies and the first Patricia and Rowland Rebele Chair in the History of Art.
 For twelve years Soussloff was Director of Visual and Performance Studies, an international and multi-disciplinary faculty-graduate research initiative.
 In that capacity she programmed major conferences and an annual seminar series, funded by competitively awarded grants.
-She recently served as Chair of the Editorial Board of the Art Journal (College Art Association of America) and she was a founding editor of Images: Journal of Jewish Art and Visual Culture.
+She served as Chair of the Editorial Board of the Art Journal (College Art Association of America) and she was a founding book reviews editor of Images: Journal of Jewish Art and Visual Culture.
 For two years she was a member of the board of Live Vancouver, the city’s performance art biennale.

 Professor Soussloff has been the recipient of grants and fellowships from the National Endowment for the Humanities, The Getty Research Institute, The Sterling and Francine Clark Art Institute, the University of California Humanities Research Institute, the College Art Association of America, the Herbert D. Katz Center for Advanced Judaic Studies, University of Pennsylvania, and the Institute for the Humanities at New York University.
 In summer 2011 Soussloff was resident at the University of California, Irvine where she held a National Endowment for the Humanities Summer Seminar fellowship for the study of Walter Benjamin’s Later Writings.
 During the academic year 2013-14 Catherine M. Soussloff was a Distinguished Scholar in Residence at the Peter Wall Institute for Advanced Studies.
 In spring of 2017 Professor Soussloff will be an Invited Researcher at the Institut Nationale d’Histoire de l’Art (INHA) in Paris where she will pursue the topic of expressivity and art.